loculus-project/loculus/backend/docs/runtime_view.md

 The user can then edit the data and approve them.
 If the "release directly"-mode is used, the staging phase will be skipped and the data directly released.
 If the user decides to not approve a sequence entry, the entry will be (permanently) removed from the database.

+### Sequence entry statuses

+When submitting a sequence entry, it goes through a series of statuses:

+**Received**: The sequence entry was received by the backend and awaits preprocessing.

+**In_processing**: The sequence entry is being processed by the preprocessing pipeline.

+**Has_errors**: The sequence entry contains errors that prevent a release.
+It must be edited and resubmitted by the submitter.

+**Awaiting_approval**: The sequence entry was successfully processed by the preprocessing pipeline and can be released.
+The submitter has to approve the release.

+**Awaiting_approval_for_revocation**: The revocation request was received.
+The submitter has to approve the revocation.

+**Approved_for_release**: The sequence entry was approved for release.
+It is or will shortly be released.

 The following diagram shows the different statuses and their transitions.
 The **blue-dotted** boxes represent data.
 The **green-dotted** boxes represent entry creation actions.
 The **red-dotted** boxes represent entry deletion actions.